Here you will find information to help you as a parent/carer.

 Class Dojo allows you to communicate with your child's teacher directly and enables the teacher to update you with some of the work your child is currently undertaking in class.
 It is available as an App through the usual channels.

 Please note: Teachers are only available between the hours of 8am - 4pm Monday – Friday.

 EHCP Annual Reviews

 The Education Health and Care Plan (EHCP) has replaced the Statement of Special Needs.
 The EHCP is a Local Authority managed document, where the school captures the views of those engaged with the individual child and makes recommendations.
-The Local Authority has the 'ownership' of the EHCP and makes decisions on what is and isn't included.
+The Local Authority has the ultimate 'ownership' of the EHCP and makes decisions on what is and isn't included.

 Each year, an annual review of the EHCP takes place.
 These take place for Collett pupils here at the school.
 They are an informal meeting to capture the views of parents/carers, the child and professionals working with the pupil.
 For some EHCP review meetings, there will be several people contributing to the plan, for others, it will be a simple updating of information.